 When this is happening, organisations achieve more, there is greater cohesion and importantly a better working environment where individuals aren’t desperate to leave.

 Fundamentally, most people believe they are not political and that it is everyone else.
 However, do we always see the truth i.e. the fact and the motive as they really are?
 The danger comes when we react to what we think we see.
-You can read more about that here.
+Read more about office politics.

 Signs you are experiencing the effects of negative ‘Office Politics’

 As an individual, if you are feeling blocked and your career isn’t progressing as you would like, negative ‘Office Politics’ could be at least part of the reason.
-To consider how negatively political you organisation is, click here.
+Read more on how negatively political you organisation is.